 By default, the Cloudera Manager Kerberos wizard configures CDH services to use the same Kerberos principals as the default process users.
 For example, the hdfs principal for the HDFS service, and the hive principal for the Hive service.
 The advantage to this is that when Kerberos is enabled, no HDFS directory permissions need to be changed for the new principals.
-You can configure custom service principals for CDH services.
+However, starting with Cloudera Manager 5.4, you can configure custom service principals for CDH services.